alhajrahmoun/alhajrahmoun.github.io/about.md

 [jekyll-organization]: https://github.com/jekyll -->

+Syrian, 24, with Bachelor's degree in Informatics Engineering.

-Software Engineer who is self–motivated, hard working.
+I'm self–motivated, hard working.
 Interested in the design, analysis and development of web based applications.

+no founder of any startup, no C-anything-O, just made some small projects two of them are on production with only few active users!

+but .. who knows what could possibly happen next ;)

+want to know more? check out my [Linkedin Profile](https://www.linkedin.com/in/mhdrahmoun/).